singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 As we solve the jigsaw puzzle (manually or algorithmically), we'll need to store the position of each piece.
 We could think about the position as absolute or relative:

-- *Absolute Position:* "This piece is located at position (12, 23):'
+- *Absolute Position:* "This piece is located at position (12, 23)".
-- *Relative Position:* "I don't know where this piece is actually located, but I know it is next to this other piece:'
+- *Relative Position:* "I don't know where this piece is actually located, but I know it is next to this other piece".

 For our solution, we will use the absolute position.